 A few months back, Ethereum has been enjoying its supremacy and monopoly when it came to creating DApps and Smart Contracts on a blockchain.
-However, as a few projects grown and moved out of the Etherum Mainnet to their Mainnets, it increased the competition for developing DApss and other projects on top of those.
+However, as a few projects grew and moved out of the Ethereum Mainnet to their Mainnets, it increased the competition for developing DApss and other projects on top of those.

 Although when comparing these two, EOS does provide some advanced features and advantages, still there are some places where Ethereum precedes.

-Ethereum Blockchain is one of the world’s leading network for developing decentralized applications.
+Ethereum Blockchain is one of the world's leading networks for developing decentralized applications.
 However, now it seems like that the EOS network is gaining significant traction.

-As per the report from dappradar.com, approx. 13 decentralized applications have experienced more than 300 users in between 17 to18th September 2018, out of those, seven on EOS and six on Ethereum.
+As per the report from dappradar.com, approx. 13 decentralized applications have experienced more than 300 users between 17 to 18 September 2018, out of those, seven on EOS and six on Ethereum.

 Ethereum is a blockchain-backed distributed computing platform.
 It's an operating system that bolsters Smart Contract Development Services.
 It utilizes a decentralized system Turing-complete virtual machine called the EVM (Ethereum Virtual Machine), to allow scripting using a global network of public nodes.